crastinus/cpp_rest/README.md

 Handler walk throught api and run any method in proper way.

 BufferType is a source type of all objects.
 Every return type will be serialize in it and every input type will be deserialize from it.
-For every input/return types (temperature,clock) must be defined serialization/deserialization functions (see rest\_handlers.cpp).
+For every input/return types (temperature,clock) must be defined serialization/deserialization functions (see rest\_types.cpp).

 Example above implements variant for a static functions.
 Rest support also member function.
 Suppose function from example above is a member functions of the classes